-- · Do not operate water heater if any part has been exposed to flooding or water - High altitude orifice must be installed if a standard model is installed above - 7,700 ft.
+- Install vent system in accordance with codes. - Do not operate water heater if any part has been exposed to flooding or water damage. - High altitude orifice must be installed if a standard model is installed above 7,700 ft.
 (2,347 m). - Do not operate if soot buildup. - Do not obstruct water heater air intake with insulating jacket. - Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available.